 Gear and Equipment Costs

-If you don’t have your own trekking gear, you may need to rent or purchase some items before starting the trek.
+If you don’t have your trekking gear, you may need to rent or purchase some items before starting the trek.
 In Kathmandu or Pokhara, you can rent gear such as sleeping bags, down jackets, and trekking poles.
 Renting a sleeping bag or down jacket costs about USD 1 to 2 per day, while trekking poles cost around USD 1 per day.
 If you plan to buy gear, the cost will depend on the quality and brand.
-It’s advisable to invest in good-quality gear, especially for items like boots and jackets, as the weather in the mountains can be unpredictable.
+Investing in good-quality gear, especially for items like boots and jackets, is advisable, as the mountains’ weather can be unpredictable.

 Miscellaneous Costs